Postgraduate Diploma Secondary Education (QTS)

 Postgraduate, Taught

-The one year Postgraduate Diploma in Education leads to Qualified Teacher Status (QTS) and offers 120 credits towards our MA Teaching Studies.
+The one year Postgraduate Certificate in Education leads to Qualified Teacher Status (QTS).
 Our specialist programmes, which offer high quality training and support, will prepare you to teach in the 11-18 age range and are run in close partnership with schools.

 Equal Opportunities